-- Simplify your XSLT and/or StringTemplate templates by combining the power of the Smooks Javabean and Templating Cartiridges.
-This allows you to cleanly get that tricky/ugly string data manipulation code out of your templates and into Java (Javabeans), where it can be manipulated more easily.
-The populated Javabeans are then made easily available to your XSLT or StringTemplate templates through OGNL.
+- Simplify your XSLT and/or StringTemplate Templates by combining the power of the Smooks Javabean and Templating Cartiridges.
+This allows you to get that tricky/ugly string data manipulation code out of your templates and into Java (Javabeans), where it can be manipulated more easily.
+The populated Javabeans are automatically made easily available to your XSLT or StringTemplate templates through OGNL (see Tutorials).

 - Analyse/Read your XML and non-XML data without performing any data transformations by using the Smooks Javabean Cartiridge to create and populate named bean instances.

 A component for performing browser recognition and browser profiling in a J2EE Servlet Container.

 A component for parsing Cascading Style Sheet (CSS) data into a Document Object Model (DOM).

 Posted initial findings of integrating the Smooks Servlet Filter into the Chiba XForms Engine, replacing the Chiba XSLT transformation with a Smooks transformation.
 Response-time benchmarkings show Smooks to be up to x15 faster than XSLT for this type of transformation.
 See Chiba Integration for more details.

 Wednesday 21st December 2005